Arch Linux Hibernation Using Swap File

 Manual Method

-Creating Swap File
+Creating the Swap File

 # fallocate -l 16G /swapfile